2 x CENT

 Is the mother alive?

-Were you able to go see him?
+Were you able to go see it?

 Are you better as a grandmother or as a daughter?

 — I don't know, maybe as a grandmother, because my mother is in the village and my grandchildren are here.
 Therefore, I see my grandchildren more than my mother.
-I try to go there as much as I can, though.
+I try to go as much as I can, though.

-What would you like to happen now?
+What would you like to happen to you now?

 Cargando